InterTriplete2010/FIR_Hamming_Filter/README.md

 # FIR_Hamming_Filter

-FIR filter based on a Hamming window
+FIR filter based on a Hamming window.

-C# Library to calculate the coefficients of a FIR filter with Hamming window and to filter the data
+C# Library to calculate the coefficients of a FIR filter with Hamming window and to filter the data.
+This is the code uploaded in nuget.org.

 This code calculates the coefficients of the Band-pass, Band-stop, Low-pass and High-pass FIR filters.
 It also filters the data, but no zero-phase delay is applied.
 The namespace is FIR_HAMM.
 The code follows the same steps as in Matlab.